remyers/bitcoineverywhere.tech/reports/bitcoin_everywhere_tech.md

 ---
 title: "Bitcoin Everywhere: Technology Review"
-subtitle: "Enabling technologies for bitcoin use outside of the first world."
+subtitle: "Enabling Technologies for Bitcoin use outside of First World Countries."
 ---

 ### Introduction
-This report looks at technology solutions for bitcoin users living outside of the first world.
-A primary focus is the challenges caused by unreliable and/or locally expensive telecommunication and power infrastructure.
-Another is operating in jurisdictions where bitcoin has poor legal protection and/or is subject to arbitrary enforcement by potentially corrupt authorities.
-We will also examine the trade-offs between custodial and non-custodial solutions for populations with limited economic resources and education.
+Millions of people around the world live without the luxuries granted in first world counties, and are in dire need of a decentralized, censorship resistant, unconfiscatable, peer-to-peer digital cash known as Bitcoin.
+However, with Bitcoin comes many challenges that are unique to those in Third World Countries.
+This report will focus on those challenges and how to best overcome these obstacles and get Bitcoin into the hands of those who truly need it.
+The primary focus of this report is to address the challenges caused by unreliable and/or locally expensive telecommunication and power infrastructure, this can prevent users from sending/receiving bitcoin whenever they need to, which defeats the purpose.
+The other major focus of this report will examine operating in jurisdictions where bitcoin has poor legal protection and/or is subject to arbitrary enforcement by potentially corrupt authorities.
+And lastly, this report will also discuss the trade-offs between custodial and non-custodial solutions, as well as on-chain and off-chain solution for populations with limited economic resources and education.

 Our report will survey existing bitcoin technologies in the context of communities with poor infrastructure, internet censorship, poverty and/or local political risks.
 Our survey will focus on existing and future bitcoin and lightning mobile wallets, lightning communication technologies, alternative communication systems and existing non-bitcoin technologies.